-In short, it’s making the tweaks and adjustments necessary to ensure your ERP installation is free of any flaws or issues that could keep your team back from full optimization.
+In short, it’s making the tweaks and adjustments necessary to ensure your ERP installation is free of any flaws or issues that could keep your team back from complete optimization.

-To make this process as easy as possible, Epicor has created an innovative Performance Diagnostic Tool, included with your ERP application.
-Using the tool, your IT team or ERP consultants can perform a series of tests to check system performance.
+Epicor has created an innovative Performance Diagnostic Tool included with your ERP application to make this process as easy as possible.
+Using the tool, your IT team or ERP consultants can perform several tests to check system performance.
 They can also diagnose and troubleshoot common performance issues.

 The Epicor Performance Diagnostic Tool

 The Epicor Performance Diagnostic Tool is designed to help you access and analyze your ERP trace logs.
-It provides an in-depth look at the client and server installations of your Epicor application.
+It provides an in-depth look at your Epicor application’s client and server installations.

 In turn, you can manipulate and analyze this information against pre-determined metrics.
 A few of the factors you can measure include: